fs-c/words/README.md

 │   └── js
 │       └── utils.js
 │
-└── templates		# mustache template files that are used to build the site
+└── templates		# mustache template files which are used to build the site
     │
     ├── front.html	# Template for the "landing page" - you will most likely
     │			# want to edit this